sciunto-org/python-bibtexparser/docs/source/customize.rst

     # We want to add three new middleware layers to our parse stack:
     layers = [
-        m.MonthIntMiddleware(True), # Months should be represented as int (0-12)
+        m.MonthIntMiddleware(), # Months should be represented as int (0-12)
-        m.SeparateCoAuthors(True), # Co-authors should be separated as list of strings m.SplitNameParts(True) # Individual Names should be split into first, von, last, jr parts ]
+        m.SeparateCoAuthors(), # Co-authors should be separated as list of strings m.SplitNameParts() # Individual Names should be split into first, von, last, jr parts ]
     library = bibtexparser.parse_file('bibtex.bib', append_middleware=layers)